sparkslabs/pyxie/doc/index.md

 embedded system - that is devices with very low power CPUs and very little memory.
 (ie devices too small to host a python interpreter/runtime)

 It's pre-alpha at the moment.
+However, as of Sept 2016, it's beginning to be usable for compiling very simple python programs that can run directly on an arduino, starting with those that can control servos.
+This means small python powered robots :)

 It will be useful in supporting things like the The Scout Association's "Digital Maker" badge.
 That's a fair way off though.